When is scalar multiplication decidable?: Continued fractions

-\end{proof} For purely periodic continued fraction expansions, like the one of the golden ratio $\varphi$, there is an even stronger connection between the $p_k$'s and the $q_k$'s.
+The statement now follows from Fact \ref{fact:pkm}. \end{proof} For purely periodic continued fraction expansions, like the one of the golden ratio $\varphi$, there is an even stronger connection between the $p_k$'s and the $q_k$'s.
 In that case, $q_{k+1}=p_k$.
 This fact was used in \cite{H-Twosubgroups} to show the definability of $\lambda_{\varphi}$ in $\Cal R_{\varphi}$.
 In the next section, we will prove that the weaker statement of Corollary \ref{cor:pq} is enough to establish the definability of $\lambda_{\sqrt{d}}$.

 \begin{fact} The following equation holds: